Clothing & Gear

 Your camper should bring enough clothes to last 10 days, but keep in mind that campers are very active and may change clothes more than once each day, particularly items like socks and T-shirts.

-That said, campers are encouraged to bring their own bedding as it is generally they are more comfortable than industrial linen and help campers to feel more at ease when away from home.
 The mattresses at camp are twin XL (39” W x 80” L).
 In addition to a fitted sheet, campers should bring a top sheet and blanket, or a sleeping bag if they prefer.
 They will also need a pillow, pillowcase, and 2-3 towels (1-2 for showering and 1 for pool use.)